Key takeaways

 Proactive marketing takes things to an even more personal level.
 Businesses keep in regular contact with their customers rather than just on a one-off basis, and use what they’ve learned to keep improving their products or services.
 Proactive marketing uses data to understand your previous campaigns’ successes or failures and create more engaging opportunities for the future.

-Examples of proactive relationship marketing
+Examples of proactive marketing

 Tyson Foods released a hunger relief campaign, which has greatly helped improve its customer loyalty.
 The company promised to donate some of its food products according to how customers comment on their blog.
 Tyson Foods gets continuous feedback, which it uses to improve its products, while feeding the hungry at the same time.